ochmanskide/quarkus.jpa-example/README.md

 One solution is to open the container and install mysql database there.
 Another solution is to use the database that already exists on your machine.
 A third solution would be to connect to our dev database instance.
-Instruction steps are given in point 8.
-How to connect to the dev database.
+Instruction steps are given in point 7.
-&nbsp;

-&nbsp;

-Below, I present some examples, how it can be done.
-&nbsp;

-&nbsp;

 ## 7. Docker examples
+Below, I present some examples, how running an app can be done be done.
 ### 7.1. how to run Quarkus from docker container with custom `application.yml` mount

 ```bash